Smoky Mountain Wrestling: 1995

-NOTE: the Halloween Scream series of matches between Buddy Landel and Tommy Rich each were contested under different rules.
-The first match was a Tennessee Chain match, the second a Falls Count Anywhere match, the third a First Blood match, and the last a Barbed Wire match.
-The Knoxville, Cookeville and Johnson City shows of the same tour also had special "Treat or Treat" tag team matches with Brad Armstrong and The Wolfman against Terry Gordy and Headbanger Thrasher.
-The stipulations included throwing money into the crowd (if Wolfman loses the fall), Gordy and Thrasher's heads shaved bald (if Thrasher loses the fall), ten lashes with a leather strap (if Gordy loses the fall), and the SMW Heavyweight Championship (if Armstrong loses the fall).
-After Gordy pinned Armstrong to win the SMW title in Knoxville, the stipulations to both Gordy and Armstrong were switched.

 Tournaments

 Smoky Mountain Wrestling held a variety of professional wrestling tournaments between 1992 and 1995 that were competed for by wrestlers that were a part of their roster.

 SMW Tag Team Championship Tournament

 The SMW Tag Team Championship Tournament was a tournament to crown the first-ever SMW Tag Team Champions.
 It was held between March 12 and April 23, 1992; the finals of the tournament was originally scheduled for Volunteer Slam on May 22 in Knoxville, but the teams that made the finals, The Fantastics and The Heavenly Bodies, decided to have the tournament final on the April 23, 1992 TV taping, which aired on May 9.

 SMW Heavyweight Championship Tournament

 King of Kentucky Tournament

 The King of Kentucky Tournament was a one-night single elimination tournament held in Hazard, Kentucky on June 24, 1993.

 NWA World Heavyweight Championship Tournament (1994)

 The NWA World Heavyweight Championship Tournament was a one-night single elimination tournament held in Cherry Hill, New Jersey on November 19, 1994, to decide a new NWA World Heavyweight Champion.
 The previous champion Shane Douglas had infamously "threw down" the NWA title in favor of the ECW World Heavyweight Championship after defeating 2 Cold Scorpio at the NWA World Title Tournament three months earlier.